GeroZayas/Youtube-Playlist-Downloader/README.md

 # Youtube-Playlist-Downloader

+The purpose of this program is to easily download full video playlists from Youtube (or just individual ones) from your terminal.

 ## Usage
 1. Go to youtube
 2. Copy the desired video playlist url link / or an individual video link